 - Podcasts can cover any topic.
 Seriously, any topic.

 - Be active on social media and share every show you create.

 The most common ways people listen to podcasts are in the car, at the gym, cutting the grass, or cooking – basically anywhere.

 Did you know 75 percent of the US population is familiar with the term "podcasting" – up from 70 percent in 2019 (Infinite Dial 2020)

-The host or hosts will talk about that topic in every episode.
-Often, it is specific, like how to market yourself or body training, and other times it is more general, like how to be happier.
+The host or hosts will talk about a topic in every episode.
+Often, it is specific, like "how to market yourself" or "body training," and other times, it is more general, like how to be happier.

-A lot of podcasts are simple, maybe some friends talking about a topic they like including films, books, or creating a business.
+Many podcasts are simple.
+It may be some friends talking about a topic they like films, books, or creating a business.
 But some are very professional with theme music, sound effects, professional editing, and more.

 The more professional podcasts are wonderful to listen to, but they take time and money to produce.
 The amateur shows might seem a little, well, amateurish, but this means they can create and get it out more often and grow a regular following.

 Most people listen to both since the biggest attraction to most podcasts is the host or hosts, which ultimately, means you regularly listen to those topics and hosts that appeal to you.